Layr-Labs/eigenda-operator-setup/holesky/README.md

 ```bash
 ./run.sh opt-in
 ```
-You will need to specify the paramters in [.env](./.env.example) regarding:
+You will need to specify the parameters in [.env](./.env.example) regarding:
 * `NODE_QUORUM_ID_LIST`: The quorums you are going to opt-in.
 It's required that you haven't already registered in any of the supplied quorums in this parameter.
 * `NODE_HOSTNAME`: The current IP of the node.
 The IP is required to be publicly reachable.